Schnitzel: Austria

-Wiener schnitzel, a very thin, breaded and pan fried cutlet made from veal, is one of the best known specialities of Viennese cuisine, and is one of the national dishes of Austria.
-Wiener schnitzel with sauce is considered unacceptable in Austrian culture.
+Wiener schnitzel, a very thin, breaded and pan-fried cutlet made from veal, is one of the best-known specialities of Viennese cuisine, and is one of the national dishes of Austria.
+A breaded schnitzel with sauce is considered unacceptable in Austrian culture.

+Common variations are made with pork or turkey instead of veal, for one because it is cheaper than veal.
+Austrian law requires that Wiener Schnitzel is made of veal.
+A schnitzel made of pork can be called Wiener Schnitzel vom Schwein ('Wiener schnitzel from pork') or Schnitzel Wiener Art ('Viennese style schnitzel').

 Popular unbreaded variants in Austria are: